ognistik/kiki-ai-workflow/README.md

 4. **MD Chat Pattern ID.** If you use a text editor that supports Markdown, you may need to change this to another character.
 For example, I use [Bear](https://bear.app/), which supports organization through tags, so my Pattern ID is "#".
 The purpose of this setting will become clearer as you read through this documentation.

 All the other options allow you to further customize Kiki according to your personal needs.
 However, the default settings should suffice for most use cases.
 If you ever need to reconfigure the workflow, simply right-click on the workflow's name in Alfred and select "Configure...".

+*NOTE: The Frequency Penalty and Presence Penalty parameters are not available through the Anthropic's API.
+Any values you insert for those parameters in your Kiki workflow will be ignored.
+Other than that, it works the same as OpenRouter and OpenAI models.*

 ---
 ## HOW TO